daattali/beautiful-jekyll/_posts/2020-06-08-datascience-setup.md

 tags: [data-science]
 ---

 One of the funnest (and most frustrating) parts of data science is the vast array of tools available to us.
 It can be overwhelming where to start.
-Every now and then I like to complety wipe my computer clean, and then reinstall everything from scratch.
+Every now and then I like to completely wipe my computer clean, and then reinstall everything from scratch.
 This helps clean up my computer, and make sure everything is running smoothly.

 This is a living document that captures my most up to date set up.
 My set up is inspired by the University of British Columbia Data Science Program which provides helpful setup guides for three operating systems ([macOS](https://ubc-mds.github.io/resources_pages/install_ds_stack_mac/), [Windows](https://ubc-mds.github.io/resources_pages/install_ds_stack_windows/), and [Ubuntu](https://ubc-mds.github.io/resources_pages/install_ds_stack_ubuntu/)).